Tonydum/Airline-Customer-Booking-Analysis/README.md

 Provide actionable insights to optimize operations.
 Recommend strategies to improve customer engagement and increase completed bookings.

+## Technologies Used

+Power BI: For data analysis and visualization.
+DAX: For custom calculations and metrics in Power BI.

 ## Dataset

 The dataset used in this analysis contains the following key columns: